 Valuation Allowances.
-We record a valuation allowance to derecognize a portion of our deferred tax assets, which we do not expect to be ultimately realized.
-During the years ended December 31, 2018, 2017 and 2016, we established valuation allowances related to net operating losses, foreign tax credits and other deferred tax assets of \$35.2 million, \$37.9 million and \$77.5 million, respectively.
-During the years ended December 31, 2018, 2017 and 2016, we released valuation allowances in various jurisdictions of \$23.3 million, \$79.4 million and \$13.5 million, respectively.
+We record a valuation allowance on a portion of our deferred tax assets not expected to be ultimately realized.
+During the years ended December 31, 2019, 2018 and 2017, we established valuation allowances related to net operating losses, foreign tax credits and other deferred tax assets of \$30.7 million, \$35.2 million and \$37.9 million, respectively.
+During the years ended December 31, 2019, 2018 and 2017, we released valuation allowances in various jurisdictions of \$19.0 million, \$23.3 million and \$79.4 million, respectively.
 The valuation allowance was also reduced by a \$6.2 million adjustment to retained earnings at January 1, 2018 in connection with our adoption of ASU 2016-16.
 See Note 1 "General Information - Changes in Accounting Principles - Income Taxes."

-As of December 31, 2018, valuation allowances of \$98.8 million, \$42.3 million, \$16.2 million and \$17.7 million have been recorded for our NOLs, foreign tax credits, interest deduction carryforward and other deferred tax assets, respectively, for which the tax benefits are not likely to be realized.
+As of December 31, 2019, valuation allowances aggregating \$186.6 million have been recorded for our net operating losses, foreign tax credits and other deferred tax assets for which the tax benefits are not likely to be realized.